HomeGold BullionGold CoinsGold Australian Coins

 Purchasing Perth Mint Gold Coins on Silver.com

 When you decide to purchase Perth Mint Gold Coins on Silver.com, there are many options for payment methods to use in completing your transaction.
-We accept credit/debit cards, with the exception of AMEX and Discover.
+We accept all major credit/debit cards.
 These transactions take an average of one business day to process.
 Paper checks are also accepted, with an average processing time of 4 to 6 business days.
 When you pay by paper check, you also receive a 4% discount on your purchase price.

 Bank wire and PayPal fund transfers are the fastest way to pay for your Perth Mint Gold Coins, with most clearing immediately.
 Those paying by bank wire enjoy the same 4% discount offered to consumers paying by paper check.